westbjumpin/spring/doc/site/content/docs/guides/getting-started/getting-started-with-rmlui.md

 RmlUi.CreateContext("shared")
 ```

-Also, add this line to your `luaui/main.lua`:
+What this does is create a unified context 'shared' for all your documents and data models, which is currently the recommended way to architect documents.
+If you have any custom font files, list them in `font_files`, otherwise leave it empty.

+The setup script above can then be included from your `luaui/main.lua` (main.lua is the entry point for the LuaUI environment).

 ```lua
 VFS.Include(LUAUI_DIRNAME .. "rml_setup.lua",  nil, VFS.ZIP) -- Runs the script
 ```

-What this does is create a unified context for all your documents and data models, which is currently the reccommended way to architect documents.
-If you have any custom font files, list them in `font_files`, otherwise leave it empty.
+> [!NOTE] The rml_setup.lua script included in base content only imports a font and cursor and doesn't create a context or set scaling

 ### Writing Your First Document

+You will be creating files with .rml and .rcss extensions, as these closely resemble HTML and CSS it is worth configuring your editor to treat these file extensions as HTML and CSS respectively, see the [IDE Setup](#ide-setup) section for more information.

 Now, create an RML file somewhere under `luaui/widgets/`, like `luaui/widgets/getting_started.rml`.
 This is the UI document.

 Writing it is much like HTML by design.
-There are some differences, which you can find out on the [RmlUI website], which mostly have to do with tag attributes, but for the time being, we don't need to worry about them.
+There are some differences, the most immediate being the root tag is called rml instead of html, most other RML/HTML differences relate to attributes for databindings and events, but for the time being, we don't need to worry about them.

+By default RmlUi has *NO* styles, this includes setting default element behaviour like block/inline and styles web developers would expect like input elements default appearances, as a starting point you can use [RmlUi documentation](https://mikke89.github.io/RmlUiDoc/pages/rml/html4_style_sheet.html) though these do not include styles for form elements.

 Here's a basic widget written by Mupersega.